The Implicit Bias of Heterogeneity towards Invariance: A Study of Multi-Environment Matrix Sensing: Simulations

 \section{Simulations}

 In this section, we present our simulations.
 We design three sets of experiments.
 In the first set of experiments, we show with the growth of environment heterogeneity, invariance learning is achievable.
-For the second set of experiments, we show that given heterogeneous data, invariance learning is achievable with the growth of step size.
-In the third set of experiments (shown in Appendix~\ref{sec:exp:under-para}), we find that exact parameterization with a random initialization fail to learn invariance.
+For the second set of experiments, we show that given heterogeneous data, invariance learning is achievable with the growth of step size\footnote{A smaller step size can reduce the noise arising from heterogeneity, making the dynamics more similar to those of Gradient Descent. }.
+For the third set of experiments, we compare \texttt{HeteroSGD} (Algorithm~\ref{Alg: HeteroSGD}) and Pooled SGD.
+In Section~\ref{sec:pooledSGD} we also perform simulations for Pooled SGD with small batch size.